 Choose What You Want to Teach

 The first question you must ask yourself is what kind of teacher you want to become.
 Do you have a passion for a specific subject or subjects?
 If so, you should consider teaching middle school or high school.
 If you prefer to teach multiple subjects at a basic level, you should consider teaching elementary school.
 Some of the classes and tests you will be required to take will depend on which level you wish to teach.
-If you are still unsure, you can learn more about educators and schools in New Mexico by visiting the Department of Education website.

 Complete a Teacher Preparation Program